Login to your account

 Injections are a new way to try to lose weight.
 They come as injection pens that you give yourself.
 You start with a small amount of the medicine and then you gradually take more of it over time.

-There are three weight loss injections available on the market: Saxenda, Ozempic, and Wegovy.
+There are two weight loss injections available on the market: Wegovy and Saxenda.
 Wegovy contains the same active ingredient as Ozempic but has been licensed for weight loss (rather than diabetes).
 It is also available in higher doses.

 They have been clinically proven to help with weight loss.
 Research Trusted source The New England Journal of Medicine Peer-reviewed Journals Medical Research and Review Go to source has found patients lose upwards of 35 lbs after 15 weeks of use.